 However, we are more than just a walking club.
 The Ramblers is a registered charity and one of its aims is to campaign to keep the footpath network open.

 Local campaigns include transport, planning, recycling, wildlife and nuclear power.

-This is a small walled area between the stream and the footpath to the east of Gloucester Road, managed by South Gloucestershire Council with help from Sustainable Thornbury Orchard Group.
+This is a small walled area between the stream and the footpath to the east of Gloucester Road, managed by Thornbury Orchard Group (TOG) under a volunteers agreement with South Gloucestershire Council.

 East of Gloucester Road, opposite the Anchor Pub, Thornbury